 DMA TER is an online art studio that responds to interrelationships between digital technologies, environments, and culture.
 The name comes from our focus on “dematerialization,” as it relates to the current times and ways of making.

-Dematerialization: noun (Wikipedia) Dematerialization (economics) - the reduction in the quantity of materials required to serve economic functions (doing more with less).
-Dematerialization of the art object - an idea in conceptual art where the art object is no longer material.
-Dematerialization (products) - using less or no material to deliver the same level of functionality.
+Dematerialization: noun in economics- the reduction in the number of materials required to serve economic functions (doing more with less). of the art object- an idea in conceptual art where the art object is no longer material. of products- using less or no material to deliver the same level of functionality.

 This selected bibliography comprises writings that have been major influences on our work.
-Please send us a message if you’re inspired by what you see or have recommendations for our minds.
+Please send us a message if you’re inspired by what you see or have recommendations.
 We love to read- especially circa 2000 works!

 - Neidjie, Bill.
 Story About Feeling.
 Magabala Books, 2007.